cloudflare/cloudflare-docs/content/workers/wrangler/migration/v1-to-v2/wrangler-legacy/configuration.md

   - `globs` {{<prop-meta>}}required{{</prop-meta>}}

-    - Unix-style [glob rules](https://docs.rs/globset/0.4.6/globset/#syntax) that are used to determine the module type to use for a given file in `dir`.
+    - UNIX-style [glob rules](https://docs.rs/globset/0.4.6/globset/#syntax) that are used to determine the module type to use for a given file in `dir`.
 Globs are matched against the module's relative path from `build.upload.dir` without the `./` prefix.
 Rules are evaluated in order, starting at the top.

   - `fallthrough` {{<prop-meta>}}optional{{</prop-meta>}}